itsuzef/ableton-mcp/docs/implementation_summary.md

 All tests passed successfully, confirming that our implementation is truly device-agnostic and can handle a wide variety of audio effects with different parameter types.

+### 4. Send Control Testing

+We created a test script (`send_control_test.py`) to verify the send level control functionality:

+- Tested setting send levels from tracks to return tracks
+- Verified that the send levels are correctly applied

+All tests passed successfully, confirming that our implementation correctly handles send level control.

+### 5. Volume Control Testing

+We created a test script (`volume_control_test.py`) to verify the track volume control functionality:

+- Tested setting track volume levels with dB conversion
+- Verified that the volume levels are correctly applied

+All tests passed successfully, confirming that our implementation correctly handles track volume control.

 ## Challenges and Solutions

 ### 1. Parameter Naming